arpitkumar1412/Sentiment-Analyser/README.md

 • For further details and results, see stcs-report.pdf

 # TO run
-1. extract data from project.zip to the main file.
+1. extract data from project.zip to the main file - https://drive.google.com/file/d/1G1lMasGuNm0JEGTpFU7I4CWOv0WLIs4i/view?usp=sharing
 2. data (3) file is CBOW embeddings
 3. glove.6b.100d is glove embeddings
 4. run RNN and LSTM in colab